kuj0210/IoT-Pet-Home-System/.README/Notes/DB_Query_description.md

 ## Finally..
-If you think of a better query sentence and want to get the Country View, thank you for the Pull requests!
+If you think of a better query sentence and want to get the Contributor, thank you for the Pull requests!
 ### Go to [main page](https://github.com/kuj0210/IoT-Pet-Home-System).